wanziyu/melody/README.md

-# Melody: Machine Edge Learning and Dynamic Scheduling
+# Melody: ML Edge Inference with Dynamic Scheduling
 Melody is a framework for intelligent scheduling for edge computing ML inference instances on Kubernetes.